Ofwakanda/Asset-Curator/README.md

+## Asset Curator

-Decentralized Engine for NFT Management, Verification, and AI Fusion
+## A Decentralized Engine for NFT Management, Verification, and AI Fusion

-Version: 2.0
+Version: 3.0

-Date: May 6th 2025
+Date: May 8th, 2025

-Author: Wakanda [Ofwakanda Team]
+Authors: Wakanda.

 ADEX (Asset Dynamic Engine X) is a decentralized application framework built on top of 0G Labs' blockchain infrastructure, designed to manage the full lifecycle of traditional NFTs and intelligent NFTs (iNFTs).